ing-bank/prometheus-scenarios/promql/docs/chapter2/01 - Using Functions.md

 These two values are selected based on the given time frame (e.g. 1 min).
 On the other hand, deriv(v range-vector) calculates the per-second *derivative* of the time series in a range vector v, using simple linear regression.
 In other words, deriv calculates the slope of the graph.
-The idelta function is somewhat less useful as it depends on the scrape interval in order to give it meaning.
+The idelta function shows the difference between the last two scrapes in a scrape interval.

 When monitoring an application, you may be interested in the number of users currently using you application.
 Gauges are a good tool to measure it.
 The demo api has a metric called *logged_on_customers* that simulates exactly that.